 Peanut Butter and Jelly Chia Pudding

-This peanut butter and jelly chia pudding tastes just like a PB&J sandwich.
+Peanut butter and jelly chia pudding that tastes just like a PB&J sandwich!
 But I’ve made a few alterations.
 Instead of peanut butter I’m using almond butter and instead of jelly I’m using homemade blueberry puree.
 I’m also topping it with chopped pistachios – and I think you’re gonna love it!

 I frequently make chia pudding for breakfast and I’m always tweaking it with a variety of different flavors.
 In fact, one of the very first “healthy basics” recipes posted on this website was a tutorial on how to make chia seed pudding.
 And I suspect it was super popular for the strawberry puree as much as it was for the chia pudding.